cabforum/smime/SBR.md

 If present, the Mailbox Address SHALL contain a `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` from `extensions:subjectAltName`.

-**Note**: `subject:commonName` and `subject:emailAddress` SHALL comply with the attribute upper bounds defined in [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).
+**Note**: Like all other Certificate attributes, `subject:commonName` and `subject:emailAddress` SHALL comply with the attribute upper bounds defined in [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).

 Additional specifications for naming are provided in [Section 3.1](#31-naming).

 b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
-   __Contents:__ If present, the `subject:organizationName` field SHALL contain the Subject's full legal organization name as verified under [Section 3.2.3](#323-authentication-of-organization-identity).
+   __Contents:__ If present, the `subject:organizationName` field SHALL contain the Subject's full legal organization name and/or an assumed name as verified under [Section 3.2.3](#323-authentication-of-organization-identity).
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".

-   An assumed name used by the Subject as verified under [Section 3.2.3.2](#3232-verification-of-organization-assumed-name) MAY be included at the beginning of this field, provided that it is followed by the full legal organization name in parenthesis.

 c. __Certificate Field:__ `subject:organizationalUnitName` (OID: 2.5.4.11)
    __Contents:__ If present, the CA SHALL confirm that the `subject:organizationalUnitName` is the full legal organization name of an Affiliate of the `subject:organizationName` in the Certificate and has been verified in accordance with the requirements of [Section 3.2](#32-initial-identity-validation).
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations.